uboat.net

 Cargo7274 tons of general cargo, including steel and grain

-History Completed in September 1917 as British War Wolf for Shipping Controller, managed by Furness Withy & Co.
-1919 sold to France and renamed Commandant Mages for Messageries Maritimes, Dunkirk.
-1938 sold to Compagnie France-Navigation, Dunkirk and renamed Saint Malô.
+History Completed in September 1917 as War Wolf for The Shipping Controller, managed by Furness, Withy & Co Ltd, Liverpool.
+In January 1920 sold to France and renamed Commandant Mages for Cie des Messageries Maritimes, Dunkirk.
+1938 renamed Saint-Malô for Compagnie France-Navigation SA, Dunkirk.
+In August 1940 taken over by Canada at Halifax.

 Two days later, the boat was taken in tow by a lifeboat from Port Gisborne, which had been sunk by U-48 (Bleichrodt) on 11 October.
 The survivors transferred into the other lifeboat on 21 October and were all rescued by HMS Salvonia (W 43) (Lt G.M.M.
-Robinson) on the following day.
+Robinson, RNR) on the following day.

 If you can help us with any additional information on this vessel then please contact us.